Cauchie House sgraffito panel

 The Art Nouveau movement started as a protest by young designers against the revivalist styles of the 19th century, and developed into a distinctive style of architecture and applied arts that, briefly, was all the rage in Europe, before being swept away by the First World War.

 Inspired by writers including Wilde, Proust and Huysmans, and by art movements including Symbolism, Japonisme and Arts & Crafts, the movement was financed by ‘Nouveau Riche’ industrialists.
 Young designers made the most of technological advances to create the dazzlingly opulent style that still astonishes us today.

-In addition to exploring exterior Art Nouveau architecture during several guided walks, our tour will also feature special access to the interiors of buildings including the exceptional Van Eetvelde and Max Hallet houses by Victor Horta.
+In addition to exploring the exterior characteristics of Art Nouveau architecture, our tour will also feature special access to the interiors of buildings including the exceptional Van Eetvelde and Max Hallet houses by Victor Horta.
 We will also gain an in-depth understanding of the style through a visit to the Fin-de-Siècle Museum, part of the Royal Museums of the Fine Arts of Belgium.
 The Winter Garden at St Ursula’s School, with its magnificent stained glass and original furniture, will be a further highlight.

 We will also see how Art Nouveau was superseded by the more austere, streamlined Art Deco style after 1914, exploring exceptional examples of early Art Deco architecture, influenced by Charles Rennie Mackintosh and Frank Lloyd Wright.

-Included: return travel, accommodation based on sharing a twin or double bedded room, five breakfasts, four lunches, three dinners with water & coffee, excursions & admissions, gratuities & all taxes.
+Included: return travel, accommodation based on sharing a twin or double bedded room, five breakfasts, four lunches (two light), three dinners with water & coffee, excursions & admissions, gratuities & all taxes.